Bytes Technology Group Executes Share Buyback to Enhance Shareholder Value - TipRanks.com

 Current Market Cap: £877.5M

-For a thorough assessment of BYIT stock, go to TipRanks’ Stock Analysis page.
+For detailed information about BYIT stock, go to TipRanks’ Stock Analysis page.